 Our education program improves the quality of teaching and learning in primary schools.
-Working with Djibouti's Ministry of Education, we are developing a national teacher training plan, creating a strategy to improve access and retention of girls in school, revising textbooks using a gender lens, linking secondary school girls with university mentors, and supporting parent-teacher associations to identify school priorities.
+Working with Djibouti's Ministry of Education, we are developing a national teacher training plan to create a strategy to improve access and retention of girls in school.
+We are working to revise textbooks using a gender lens, link secondary school girls with university mentors, and support parent-teacher associations to identify school priorities.
 We also strengthen governance among 112 school management committees, help produce the Ministry's annual statistical manual with improved data and graphics, and provide job training to out-of-school youth.

 In addition, we successfully negotiated the first U.S.-backed public-private partnership in Djibouti, bringing government, USAID, and Dubai Port World together to address HIV/AIDS along the Djibouti-Ethiopia transport corridor.
 The agreement will build a 1,600-square foot community center to provide health care to 30,000 truckers and vulnerable people living along the corridor, as well as counseling, testing, education, and personnel.

 As a result of drought and food insecurity in Djibouti, we continue to provide humanitarian assistance that addresses urgent needs and builds resilience for the future.
 Complementing these efforts, the USAID-supported Famine Early Warning System Network monitors and assesses climatic conditions and projections to help predict developments that may create food insecurity.